Nong Khaem district: Economy

-Nowadays, even many industries and prosperity are coming to encompass the area.
-But Nong Khaem is still one of Bangkok's 50 districts that still have a lot of green space.
-In certain areas there are still only few landlords, some of them own about 180 rais (71 acres).
-Small farmers rent 10–20 rais (3–6 acers) each for their farming.
-Nong Khaem used to be an area of white champaca growing up to 1,000 rais (395 acres).
+Today, even though many industries and signs of prosperity have expanded into the area, Nong Khaem remains one of Bangkok's 50 districts that still has a significant amount of green space.
+In some parts, there are still only a few major landowners.
+Some of them hold as much as 180 rais (71 acres).
+Small-scale farmers typically rent between 10 and 20 rais (3 and 6 acres) for cultivation.
+Nong Khaem was once known for its extensive white champaca plantations, covering up to 1,000 rais (395 acres).

-In 1973 Thai President Foods started production of MAMA brand instant noodles in a factory in Nong Khang Phlu.
-In 1986 the factory was moved to a larger site in Si Racha.
+In 1973, Thai President Foods began producing MAMA brand instant noodles at a factory in Nong Khang Phlu.
+In 1986, the factory was relocated to a larger site in Si Racha.

-Nong Khaem is the original location of Channel 3, before moving to the current Khlong Toei district in 1999.
+Nong Khaem was also the original location of Channel 3 before the station moved to its current location in Khlong Toei in 1999.

-Nong Khaem is one of Bangkok's three main solid waste disposal centres.
-It handles 3,500 tonnes of waste a day from all 16 districts on the Thonburi side of the Chao Phraya River.
-Two other Bangkok Metropolitan Administration (BMA) disposal centres are on the east side of the river, in Prawet and Sai Mai districts.
-The Nong Khaem centre has an annual operating budget of two billion baht.
+The district is one of Bangko's three main solid waste disposal centres.
+It processes around 3,500 tonnes of waste daily from all 16 districts on the Thonburi side of the Chao Phraya River.
+The other two Bangkok Metropolitan Administration (BMA) disposal centres are located on the eastern side, in the Prawet and Sai Mai districts.
+The Nong Khaem facility operates with an annual budget of two billion baht.

-The only spotted deer farm in Bangkok has been in Nong Khaem until now.
+Nong Khaem has also long been home to the only spotted deer farm in Bangkok.